Skip to content

 About the program

-Point of Pride’s Thrive Fund provides small grants to trans folks who cannot afford gender-affirming health and wellness services that fall outside of our existing programs.
+Point of Pride’s Thrive Fund offers small grants to trans folks who can’t afford gender-affirming care and wellness services not covered by our other programs.

-Examples of some of the types of care you can apply for include:
+Examples of the types of care can you apply for

 • The purchase of gender-affirming prosthetics or wigs